 Here are a few interlinking mistakes you should avoid making:

 - Always linking on the same keyword or keyword phrase in hopes that it will increase rankings for that keyword.
 This is over-optimisation and can harm your SEO.
-Instead, try to use variations of your keyword.
+So for anchor texts to work in your favour, they need to be relevant to the content you’ve placed them in.

 - Over linking.
 Don’t link every third word on every page to another page.
 Only add a link if it’s useful and relevant.